-Global Earth Expedition courses combine work in a web-based learning community and face-to-face coursework at conservation hotspots in Africa, Asia, Australia and the Americas.
+Earth Expedition courses combine work in a web-based learning community and face-to-face coursework at key conservation sites in Africa, Asia, Australia and the Americas.
 All Earth Expeditions courses count toward an AZA certificate.
-The Earth Expeditions application is due January 28, 2014.
+The Earth Expeditions application is due annually on January 28th.

 Web-based courses occur entirely on the web and can be taken from any computer with internet access.

 Issues in Biodiversity (IBD) is a graduate seminar covering current and foundational issues in biodiversity.
 The seminar will focus on the forces that create and sustain biodiversity, patterns of biodiversity of time and space, and human impacts on biodiversity, with specific topics suited to the current state of the field.
 Here, AIP and GFP students have a chance to discuss and learn new ideas and information about current and foundational issues in biodiversity.
 Students gain a deeper understanding of the complexity of issues affecting biodiversity while discussing novel and classical concepts in the field of biodiversity conservation.
 Students become familiar with scientific readings while participating in active group discussion, and in small groups will lead discussion surrounding a theme.
 Additionally, students will produce a well-researched lesson plan, synthesis paper, or community engagement lab that addresses one of the themes of this course.

 Offered entirely on the web.